Afghanistan travel advice

 Regular Canadian passport

-Your passport must be valid for at least 6 months beyond the date you expect to leave from Afghanistan.
+Your passport must be valid for at least 6 months from the date you enter Afghanistan.

 Passport for official travel